 Geirangerfjord & Nærøyfjord

-Located in the Romsdal region and Aurland region, these fjords are about 75 miles apart from each other but have a few things in common which places them on the world heritage list.
-These two amazing works of nature are considered among the longest and deepest fjords in the world with the rock walls extending close to 4600 ft above sea level and 1640 ft below sea level.
+Located in the Romsdal region and Aurland region, these fjords are about 75 miles apart from each other but have a few things in common landing them a spot on the world heritage list.
+These two amazing works of nature are considered among the longest and deepest fjords in the world, with the rock walls extending close to 4600 ft above sea level and 1640 ft below sea level.
 Surrounded by waterfalls, glaciers, lakes, forests, and wildlife – the two fjords are well deserving of being featured on the list.

 Urnes Stave Church